"You have six months to repay £500,000 before we foreclose."

 LET ME SHOW YOU HOW THE ART OF MARKETING REALLY WORKS TO ATTRACT, ENGAGE AND CONVERT MORE CLIENTS IN YOUR BUSINESS!

 I was born and raised in Liverpool, England.
 I spend my time outside of work with my family, Kayaking and hill-walking in the English Lake District.
 God, family and relationships are the most important things in my life.
-I love to learn new skills, I play acoustic guitar and sing, I have a second degree black belt in Japanese Jujitsu and a purple belt in BJJ.
+I love to learn new skills, I play acoustic guitar and sing, I have a second degree black belt in Japanese Jujitsu and a brown belt in BJJ.

 I run a marketing coaching business, Marketing Incubator Masterminds, and the Awaken Creator program.
 I help mission-driven entrepreneurs find their spark and never let it go.
-I create marketing strategies and systems that build businesses… You get to focus on what you do best.
+I create marketing strategies and systems that build businesses… The marketing engine does the heavy lifting so you get to focus on what you do best.

 Having built and lost a multiple 7-figure e-commerce business I realised I wasn’t happy ‘playing the game’.
 I had a realisation that I wanted to do things my way.
 I wanted to create a business around conversations.
 Conversations where I help people avoid the pitfalls I had fallen foul of.
 Conversations where I help people to connect with the infinite possibilities the universe holds for them.
 And from that genesis my coaching practice was born.
 I coach mission-driven people, helping them to focus on their zone of genius and change lives doing what they love to do.

 Seeing hope and joy in people’s eyes when they give themselves permission to be happy.

 All of the time.
-One of my favourite quotes is by Jordan Peterson: “Compare Yourself To Who You Were Yesterday, Not To Who Someone Else Is Today.”
-I remind myself of this quote when I find myself feeling unworthy and comparing myself to others who are further ahead on the journey.
+One of my favourite quotes is by Jordan Peterson: “Compare yourself to who you were yesterday, not to who someone else is today.”
+I remind myself of this quote when I find myself feeling unworthy and comparing myself to others who are further ahead on the journey, or when that little voice in my head whispers: "Colin, who do you think you are?"